 The ads which bore the signed first names of all 14 current Warriors came about after Richardson and team president Robert Rowell talked last week about what they could do as a sign of appreciation to the record-setting numbers of fans who came out this season.
 With 18,723 on hand for Monday's home finale, the Warriors set a season record of 749,185, smashing the previous high of 670,368 set last season.

 "We were just talking about how great our fans have been, not only this year but throughout the years I've been here in my career," Richardson said.
 "I just wanted to let them know that we'd keep working hard to get there, especially next year.
 Our fans deserve it.
 We have the most loyal fans in the NBA.
-I just wanted to show them some appreciation."

 Rowell wouldn't specify exactly how much the ads cost, although he did say it was "over $100,000," split between Richardson and the team.

 "I think it was important that it was from the players, because they truly appreciate the fan support," Rowell said.